qlcQurath/LibraryManagement_Syatem/README.md

 # Contributing

-Feel free t contribute to this peoject by forking the repository and submitting a pull request.
+Feel free to contribute to this peoject by forking the repository and submitting a pull request.
 Any improvements or bug fixes are welocome!